madmann91/TheDreamMachine/README.txt

 EXAMPLES :
 ----------

-To run the examples, you need the viewer executable in the test directory.
+To visualize OBJ files, you can use the viewer executable in the test directory.
 To run the viewer, type:

 cd build